 Man found stabbed in Pennsylvania home was ex-deputy in Ohio

 A 74-year-old man found fatally stabbed in his western Pennsylvania home was retired from working as a deputy sheriff in Ohio.
-He was found dead in his Butler home Saturday morning by a friend who came by for a breakfast date.
+James Martin was found dead Saturday morning in his Butler home by a female friend who came by for a breakfast date.

 Comments